elk-f5ddos/DDOS-Dashboard/README.md

 		“Press play-button”
 	For stats dashboard:
 		“Paste the content of template-stats.json file”
 		“Press play-button”
+	For ingest-node :
+		“Paste the content of node1-pipeline.json file”
+		“Press play-button”

 	Import the dashboards and visualization by importing the export.ndjson file, by going to Stack Management then Saved Objects, and 	  click on import and upload the file